Indicio-tech/did-indy-py/README.md

 The client should validate that the returned DID URL includes the client's submitter DID.
 The client may also choose to independently resolve the schema from the network to verify it was published.

+#### POST /txn/schema/endorse

+Request endorsement of a signed schema request.

+If the client wishes to publish its own transactions, the client may use this endpoint to request endorsement of a schema transaction.

+Request Body:
+- `submitter` (string): the DID of the submitter.
+- `request` (string): the serialized transaction request.
+- `signature` (string; optional): the base64 encoded signature over the request.

+The driver endorses the transaction and returns the endorsed transaction:
+- `request` (string): the serialized signed transaction request.

-#### POST /txn/credential-definition
+#### POST /txn/cred-def

 Prepare a new credential definition transaction.

 The credential definition transaction is prepared and returned to the client to prepare a signature.
-Once signed, the client submits the transaction to `POST /txn/credential-definition/submit`.
+Once signed, the client submits the transaction to `POST /txn/cred-def/submit`.

 Request Body:
 - `cred_def` (object): an object containing the AnonCreds credential definition: